ferntheplant/fjorn-bear/README.md

 Custom scripting should be kept to an absolute minimum for basic styling needs.

+### Current Scripting Uses

+- override the `/blog/` page to have custom `<p>` tag inserted before blog list
+- "active menu" nav selections
+- auto-format dates in `<time>` tags to make adding to "good" list more convenient

 ## Styling

 Copy and paste the `theme.css` file into the styling theme on the [Bear Dashboard](https://bearblog.dev/dashboard/).